RoundTable

 UX/UI Designer

-RoundTable provides new fantasy storytellers/worldbuilders with a collaborative and intuitive platform to create and let their imagination run wild.
-The Online platform focuses on the implementation of collaborative tools to make ideation, task management, and organization easier for those interested in fictional worldbuilding for TTRPG games.
+RoundTable provides new fantasy storytellers/worldbuilders with a collaborative and intuitive space to create and let their imagination run wild.
+The Online application focuses on the implementation of collaborative tools to make ideation, task management, and organization easier for those interested in fictional worldbuilding for TTRPG games.
 The RoundTable website was developed along with a tabletop card game that makes building a fictional world with friends easy and fun.

 Get to the creative stuff